Emily MacManus: Career

 In 1908 MacManus entered Guy's Hospital in London as a trainee nurse.
 She received her nursing certificate in 1911 and then trained as a midwife at the East End Mothers’ Home in Whitechapel.
-She passed her midwife exams in May 1912.
-MacManus worked as a relief nurse at the Government Hospital in Cairo and then at the West Norfolk and Lynn Hospital in King's Lynn.
-In spring of 1914, she returned to Guy's Hospital where she remained until the summer of 1915.
+She passed her midwife exams in May 1912 and went to Cairo as a holiday-relief nurse at the Government Hospital Kasr-el-Aini and the Lady Strangways Hospital at Port Said, after that as a private nurse and midwife in Egypt.
+From spring 1913 she worked at the West Norfolk and Lynn Hospital in King's Lynn.
+One year later, she returned to Guy's Hospital where she remained until the summer of 1915.

 After the start of World War I she served as a nurse on the front lines in France.
 She joined the Queen Alexandra’s Imperial Military Nursing Service Reserve and arrived in France in August 1915, where she would treat injured soldiers in the trenches for 3 1/2 years as a Nursing Reserve Sister.
 MacManus later wrote in her biography Fifty Years Of Nursing - Matron of Guy's, published in 1956, it was the responsibility of nurses to create homeliness in the “midst of the mud and blood, dust and death, in which they spent most of their days”.
 She was awarded the Royal Red Cross.

 In January 1919, she resigned her position at the No. 2 General Hospital in Le Havre and returned to London.
 She became a member of the College of Nursing, working in administration, and then rejoined Guy's.
 In 1922, she joined a Medical Research Council project on the impact of nutrition for children's development.
 The next year, she became matron of Bristol Royal Infirmary and was appointed principal matron for the Territorial Army Nursing Service.

 In 1927 she was appointed matron of Guy's Hospital, a position she would hold until her retirement in 1946.
 She wrote Hospital Administration for Women, which was published in 1934, and co-wrote Nursing in Time of War with Philip Henry Mitchiner in 1939.
 When World War II started, she organised the evacuation of Guy's to Kent and commuted back and forth from London throughout the war.
 She was in charge when the Guy's was bombed during the London blitz in 1940.
 The same year, she went to Dover to see the arrival of the wounded soldiers from Dunkirk.

 Throughout her career, MacManus was involved in the National Council of Nurses and the General Nursing Council for England and Wales.
 She was on the Royal College of Nursing council and was president from 1942 to 1944.
 In 1930 she was awarded an OBE for her service and in 1947, she was appointed a CBE.